PsyTeachR/ads-v1/docs/06-wrangle.md

   select(!starts_with("promoted"))
 ```

-Now you can make your plot of likes per day for all of the months.
+Now you can make a plot of likes per day for all of the months.

 ```r